EnissayDev/DQLuck/README.md

 # DQLuck
-Since i've been getting trash loot in mmorpg games i wanted to test my luck
+Since i've been getting trash loot in dungeon quest i wanted to test my luck with ef items (for now)